 You know you made a solid shot, but you can't find a drop of blood.
 Now what?

-For one reason or another, you find yourself trying to track a deer that doesn't seem to be bleeding.
+For one reason or another, you will eventually find yourself trying to track a deer that doesn't seem to be bleeding.

-It won't be easy, but you can use this guide to get your buck.
+It won't be easy, but you can use these tips to hopefully get your buck.

 1. Go back to the site of the shot.